 The Melbourne Women in Film Festival (MWFF) is an exciting, volunteer-run not-for-profit organisation that aims to inspire and empower established and emerging women and gender diverse screen practitioners from Australia, Aotearoa/New Zealand and the wider Moana region through the celebration of their work in the screen industry.

-Since launching in 2017, MWFF has delivered nine festivals to date, where the festival engages audiences in venues and online with dynamic and inclusive screen experiences.
+Since launching in 2017, MWFF has delivered eight festivals to date, where the festival engages audiences in venues and online with dynamic and inclusive screen experiences.
 Our program includes feature and short screenings, panel discussions, workshops, education programs, a critics lab, and other industry events.
 MWFF also partners on screenings and events in line with its mission throughout the year.

 Vision & Mission